NoneShen/Poly-document/new_chain/side_chain/contracts.md

   - After calling the method, we need to check the return value.
 Only if the return value is true, will the whole cross chain transaction be executed successfully.

-Besides of the methods mentioned above, we are highly encourage you to develop interfaces for contracts updating.
+Except for the methods mentioned above, we are highly encourage you to develop interfaces for contracts updating.

 ### 2. Deploying Contracts